bgoonz/docs-collection/github/github/creating-cloning-and-archiving-repositories/creating-a-repository-on-github/about-repository-visibility.md

 ---
 title: About repository visibility
-intro: 'You can restrict who has access to a repository by choosing a repository''s visibility: {% ifversion fpt or ghes %}public, internal, or private{% elsif ghae %}private or internal{% else %} public or private{% endif %}.'
+intro: "You can restrict who has access to a repository by choosing a repository's visibility: {% ifversion fpt or ghes %}public, internal, or private{% elsif ghae %}private or internal{% else %} public or private{% endif %}."
 versions:
-  fpt: '*'
+  fpt: "*"
-  ghes: '*'
+  ghes: "*"
-  ghae: '*'
+  ghae: "*"
 topics:
   - Repositories
 redirect_from:
   - /github/creating-cloning-and-archiving-repositories/about-repository-visibility
 shortTitle: Repository visibility
 ---

 ## About repository visibility

 {% ifversion ghae %}When you create a repository owned by your user account, the repository is always private.
 When you create a repository owned by an organization, you can choose to make the repository private or internal.{% else %}When you create a repository, you can choose to make the repository public or private.{% ifversion fpt or ghes %} If you're creating the repository in an organization{% ifversion fpt %} that is owned by an enterprise account{% endif %}, you can also choose to make the repository internal.{% endif %}{% endif %}